yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

     lexer.in(ptr, len);
     lexer.lex();

-    // read from a wide string, 0-terminated, encoding it to UTF-8 for matching lexer.in(L"How now brown cow.");
+    // read from a u32 string, 0-terminated, encoding it to UTF-8 for matching
+    lexer.in(U"How now brown cow.");
     lexer.lex();
 ~~~